AloshkaD/CarND-BehavioralCloning-P3/README.md

 All training data was collected in the Self-Driving Car simulator on Mac OS using a Playstation 3 controller.

 I recorded myself driving around the track in the center lane approximately 4 times.
-At each point in autonomous mode where the car vered off in a non-safe manner, I would record recovery data but hugging the left or right shoulder then recording myself gracefully swirve into the middle of the lane.
+At each point in autonomous mode where the car vered off in a non-safe manner, I would record recovery data by hugging the left or right shoulder then recording myself gracefully steer into the middle of the lane.
+This took a lot of time but the effort paid off in the end.

 Once I felt I collected enough training samples (~21k), I committed driving_log.csv and all images in the IMG directory to this GitHub repository.